 6.103 Improvements to parts of the District's historic settlements will become possible by reducing the volume of traffic using historic streets and spaces.
-The management of the highway network, particularly in local centres, residential areas, places of higher pedestrian footfall and/or areas of historic significance, to support the development of stronger communities and the creation of high quality public realm and better places is supported by • Planning Obligations SPD the Local Development Framework.
+The management of the highway network, particularly in local centres, residential areas, places of higher pedestrian footfall and/or areas of historic significance, to support the development of stronger communities and the creation of high quality public realm and better places is supported by the Local Development Framework.
 This approach is reflected in the Council's Public Realm and Movement Strategy for Bath City Centre.

 The delivery of transport and movement initiatives will be achieved through a wide range of channels.
 Many of those that require significant levels of capital funding though central government are being reviewed via the Comprehensive Spending Review 2010 and are likely, to be delivered at a later date than anticipated.
+Transport Assessments will be a requirement for major planning applications.

-Other transportation improvements could be delivered through other initiatives coming from different disciplines, for example to fulfil the through carbon reduction programmes.
+Other transportation improvements could be delivered through other initiatives coming from different disciplines, for example to fulfil the aspirations of the health agenda, or through carbon reduction programmes.
 Key areas of delivery will be as follows:

-- Joint Local Transport Plan 3 (including transport proposals for Bath & the Greater Bristol Metro Major Scheme)
+Joint Local Transport Plan 3 (including transport proposals for Bath & the Greater Bristol Metro Major Scheme)

 - Bath's Public Realm and Movement Programme

 - The development and implementation of new Parking Strategies for urban centres

 - Smarter Choices Initiatives

 - European CIVITAS projects

 - Other Capital projects

 - Community Infrastructure Levy

 - s106 contributions

+- Planning Obligations SPD

 - Major development projects

 - Community led initiatives

 - Initiatives by the health sector

 - Climate Change awareness raising

-- · Enhancement of local centres and other facilities within close walking or cycling distance from where people live
+- Enhancement of local centres and other facilities within close walking or cycling distance from where people live

-6g
+6g Infrastructure